dev-mkm/WPF-MusicPlayer/README.md

 # WPF Music Player

 ----------------
-A Simple Music Player for Windows made with C# and WPF Just goto <a href="https://github.com/dev-mkm/WPF-MusicPlayer/releases/tag/Music-Player">Releases</a> and download the suitable version.
+A Simple Music Player for Windows made with C# and WPF<br>
+Just goto <a href="https://github.com/dev-mkm/WPF-MusicPlayer/releases/tag/Music-Player">Releases</a> and download the suitable version.<br>
-Then Open it and click on "Open Folder" then select a music file in the folder you want and Enjoy
+Then Open it and click on "Open Folder" then select a music file in the folder you want and Enjoy<br>
 ----------------

 Feel Free to use This project